huggingface/pytorch-image-models/README.md

 ## Getting Started (Documentation)

-My current [documentation](https://rwightman.github.io/pytorch-image-models/) for `timm` covers the basics.

-Hugging Face [`timm` docs](https://huggingface.co/docs/hub/timm) will be the documentation focus going forward and will eventually replace the `github.io` docs above.
+The official documentation can be found at https://huggingface.co/docs/hub/timm.
+Documentation contributions are welcome.

 [Getting Started with PyTorch Image Models (timm): A Practitioner’s Guide](https://towardsdatascience.com/getting-started-with-pytorch-image-models-timm-a-practitioners-guide-4e77b4bf9055) by [Chris Hughes](https://github.com/Chris-hughes10) is an extensive blog post covering many aspects of `timm` in detail.

-[timmdocs](http://timm.fast.ai/) is quickly becoming a much more comprehensive set of documentation for `timm`.
+[timmdocs](http://timm.fast.ai/) is an alternate set of documentation for `timm`.
 A big thanks to [Aman Arora](https://github.com/amaarora) for his efforts creating timmdocs.

 [paperswithcode](https://paperswithcode.com/lib/timm) is a good resource for browsing the models within `timm`.

 ## Train, Validation, Inference Scripts

 The root folder of the repository contains reference train, validation, and inference scripts that work with the included models and other features of this repository.
 They are adaptable for other datasets and use cases with a little hacking.
-See [documentation](https://rwightman.github.io/pytorch-image-models/scripts/) for some basics and [training hparams](https://rwightman.github.io/pytorch-image-models/training_hparam_examples) for some train examples that produce SOTA ImageNet results.
+See [documentation (https://huggingface.co/docs/timm/training_script).

 ## Awesome PyTorch Resources